PVequalNTR/mock/readme.md

 ## more

+if you like docker, here is an Dockerfile.

-if you want a muti machine application, you can
+if you want a muti machine application, you can :
 1. edit``.env``file
 ```
 ENVIRONMENT=development